JCFDev501/NC_Tax_Foreclosures/README.md

 ** I AM NOT ALLOWED TO SHARE THE WHOLE PROJECT, BUT I CAN SHARE SOME FILES...

 This project was made with the following languages and frameworks:
--- React --> We decided to use reate for the frontend.
+-- React --> We decided to use React for the frontend.
--- Python flask --> we use flask for the backend this way we can use things like flask user mixin -- TailwindCSS --> we are using tailwing for the design of the website -- Google cloud platform --> we decided to deploy and manage the app using GCP -- Scrapy --> We use scrapy to web crawl the internet for our relavent data -- Postgresql --> this is that data base we decided to go with to store all relevant data like users and taxforeclosure props
+-- Python flask --> we use flask for the backend this way we can use things like flask user mixin -- TailwindCSS --> we are using tailwind for the design of the website -- Google cloud platform --> we decided to deploy and manage the app using GCP -- Scrapy --> We use scrapy to web crawl the internet for our relavent data -- Postgresql --> this is that data base we decided to go with to store all relevant data like users and taxforeclosure props